 Next, the Niners went to North Block and saw the small cells two men share.

 "I don't know how people like me can do it," Cherry said.
 "That top bunk with the locker on top is really crowded."
 Then it was on to cages used for the Death Row inmates' yard.
 The tour ended at the hospital and with the rookies having new perspectives.
 "People inside the prison are just like us," said Theus.
 "One bad decision can put you here.
 I have much more respect for (incarcerated people) than I had before."
 Cooper said, "A lot of smart individuals gave us some real good advice." -Rahsaan Thomas

-Forty-Niners walking on SQ Upper Yard SAN QUENTIN NEWS Page 18 Kings and Warriors Fall to the Green Team By Rahsaan Thomas Staff Writer The visiting Christian Sports Ministry "Green Team" swept the Warriors and Kings in e Warriors and Kings in basketball double header.
+Forty-Niners walking on SQ Upper Yard SAN QUENTIN NEWS July 2016 Page 18 www.sanquentinnews.com Kings and Warriors Fall to the Green Team By Rahsaan Thomas Staff Writer The visiting Christian Sports Ministry "Green Team" swept the Warriors and Kings in a basketball double header.
 The Warriors lost their fourth straight game of the season 76-63.
 In the Kings' game, Brion Krivoy, normally a bench-rider, led the Green Team from down 20 to win 65-60.
-The day opened with a moment silence for Muhammad Ali, the former heavyweight champion who died the night before the June 4 game.
+The day opened with a moment of silence for Muhammad Ali, the former heavyweight champion who died the night before the June 4 game.
 Krivoy started the first game against the Warriors on the bench while former pro player Evan Fjeld went to work.
 Fjeld says he played pro overseas and in the D-league with Oklahoma City's Tulsa team and in Maine.
 He scored 40 points including flushing down a dunk, showing why he's known as the "Plumber" in San Quentin.
 The Warriors kept the game close, down 2 at 54-52 at the end of the third quarter.
-However, they had no answer for Fjeld.
-I thought we played a whole lot better, but we still have to learn how to finish," said Warrior Coach Daniel Wright.
+However, they had no answer for Field.
+"I thought we played a whole lot better, but we still have to learn how to finish," said Warrior Coach Daniel Wright.
 With 3:26 left in the game, the Warriors had a chance to close the gap at 65-61 but Green Team's Chris Blees scored a layup, then grabbed the offense rebound on the other end.
-Fjeld scored, putting the Green Team up 73-61.
-With 39 seconds on the clock, Warrior Harry "ATL" Smith stole the ball, passed down court to Allan McIntosh who passed it to Anthony Ammons for the dunk, making the score 73-65.
-The Warriors fouled to stop the clock, and the Green Team finished from the free-throw line.
-Warriors with double figures, including McIntosh with 17 points and 12 rebounds; Tevin Fournette with 15 points and 11 rebounds; Dave Lee with 13 points, 5 rebounds, 3 assists and 1 steal and Ammons with 12 points.
-Blees had 16 points and 6 rebounds, and teammate Pat Lacey scored 12 points and grabbed 12 rebounds For the Kings game, Fjeld left and Krivoy moved into the starting lineup.
+Fjeld scored, putting the Green Team With 39 seconds on the clock, Warrior Harry "ATL" Smith stole the ball, passed down court to Allan McIntosh who passed it to Anthony Ammons for the dunk, making the score 73-65.
+The Warriors fouled to stop the clock, and the Green Team finished from the free-throw Warriors with double figures, including McIntosh with 17 points and 12 rebounds; Tevin Fournette with 15 points and 11 rebounds; Dave Lee with 13 points, 5 rebounds, 3 assists and 1 steal and Ammons with 12 points. grabbed 12 rebounds.

+For the Kings game, Fjeld left and Krivoy moved into the starting lineup.